-Where Does Artificial Intelligence Go From Here
+Where Does Artificial Intelligence Go From Here?

-Studies are ongoing so that NASA’s artificial intelligence (AI) systems could eventually run spacecrafts with much higher intelligence during deep space explorations.
+Studies are ongoing so that NASA’s artificial intelligence (AI) systems could eventually run spacecraft with much higher intelligence during deep space explorations.
 Meanwhile, on Earth, a company based in Southern California is adapting NASA’s AI systems to advance market comprehension and benefit business technologies on Earth.